Equatorial Guinea

 About Equatorial Guinea

-Equatorial Guinea, officially the Republic of Equatorial Guinea, is a United Nations member state in Middle Africa.
-Its capital and seat of government is Malabo.
+Equatorial Guinea, officially Republic of Equatorial Guinea, is a United Nations member state in Middle Africa.
+Its capital and seat of government is Ciudad de la Paz.
 It shares land borders with 2 countries.
 The official currency is the Central African CFA franc (Fr), using the code XAF.

 To call Equatorial Guinea from abroad, dial the country code +240.
 In international standards it is identified by the ISO 3166-1 codes GQ (alpha-2) and GNQ (alpha-3), which appear in everything from web addresses to shipping labels.
 As of 2025, its population is around 1,938,431.